-- 5. Highest Scoring Rule: A game piece can only score in one scoring area and will be scored as if it is in the highest scoring area, as determined by base score without multipliers. - 6.
+- 7. Highest Scoring Rule: A game piece can only score in one scoring area and will be scored as if it is in the highest scoring area, as determined by base score without multipliers. - 8.
 Robot Rule: For the purposes of scoring, a robot is defined minimally as a KIPR Robot Controller with at least two motors or a Create connected to it.
-A robot with 2 controllers counts as a single robot.
-If a robot is touching two areas, it scores in the lowest of those two areas. - 7.
+A robot with 2 controllers counts as a single robot. - 9.
 Final Scoring Rule: The score is determined by final object location, not by how it got there.
-Judges will wait until any scoring objects still in motion have come to rest before scoring a game. - 8.
-Mine Cart Rule: A Mine Cart scores on a team's side if it is past the side of the Ravine black line farthest from that team's Side and also breaking the vertical projection of that team's side. - 9.
-Classifier Rule: A Material Processor scores colors based on whether the black mark centered on the pipe of the Classsifiers in the plane of the edge of the board lies within the range of the color on the Classsifier. - 10.
-Create Rule: A Create robot cannot proceed from its side to the other side as part of game strategy in DF - 11.
-DE igus© Chain Rule: If the igus© chain of a team is across the vertical projection of the opponent's side, then it may not touch an opponent's robot or else the team will be disqualified.
-This is regardless if the action is intentional or accidental. - 12.
-DE Field Interference Rule: If a non-robot structure enters the vertical projection of their opponent's field, then the team will be disqualified for that round.
+Judges will wait until any scoring objects still in motion have come to rest before scoring a game. - 10.
+Air Lock Rule: A game pieces scores on the Air Lock if it touches the horizontal surface of the Air Lock or follows the Electricity Rule.
+Robots may hold the game pieces in place. - 11.
+Create Rule: A non-Create robot can proceed from its side to the other side as part of game strategy in DE. - 12.
+DE igus[©] Chain Rule: If the igus[©] chain of a team is across the vertical projection of the opponent's side, then it may not touch an opponent's robot or else the team will be disqualified.
+This is regardless if the action is intentional or accidental. - 13.
+DE Field Interference Rule: If a non-robot structure enters the vertical projection of their opponent's side, then the team will be disqualified for that round.
 See Robot Rule for definition of a robot.
-For example, if the non-robot structure covers the playing field (Side, Mining Platform, Mining Ramp, Material Processors, Mineral Storage, and Mineral Lab), blocks any vertical space of the field to deny their opponent access, etc.
+For example, if the non-structure covers the playing field (Side, Robot Staging, Air Lock, Transporter, Production Staging, Horizontal and Vertical Electrophoresis), blocks any vertical space of the field to deny their opponent access, etc.